jajk/node/README.md

-# nodeJS
+# node
-study the nodeJS
+study the node